-All participating troops receive 13% of their magazine orders, plus $1.05/per item for nuts and chocolates sold.
+All troops receive 13% of their magazine orders, and 13% the new Mini BarkBox and Tervis tumbler orders as troop proceeds, plus $1.05/per item for nuts and chocolates sold.
 Troops must have a troop fall product manager (TFPM) with a current GSCO membership and who has completed a TFPM agreement form and been approved by GSCO.

 A customer can donate to Care to Share and treats will be distributed to the military.
 Troops earn $1.05 for each Care to Share donation, which count toward the individual girls’ rewards.
 Girls can earn a special “Care to Share” patch if they have ten or more Care to Share donations.

 Get full details about rewards and criteria on the S’mores club page.

 Download this flyer for details about how Girl Scouts can earn a personalized patch, become part of the Smores Club and enter Fall Product Program contests.